Zzoay/JRE-L/README.md

 # LLMs Meet Automatic Science Journalism
 This repository contains implementation code on LLM-Collaboration on Automatic Science Journalism for General Audiences.
-Our paper is under review and will be released soon.

 ## Requirements
 The main environments are listed below, if there are other packages that need to be installed at runtime, just install them.